fjames86/nefarious/README.md

 ### 3.1 Providers

 Users should register providers to implement the NFS functionality.
-Providers are instances of classes which inherit from NFS-PROVIDER.
-Users should specialize the generic functions defined in providers.lisp to implement the functionality of each NFS method.
+Providers are instances of subclasses of NFS-PROVIDER.
+Users should specialize the generic functions defined in providers.lisp to implement the functionality of each NFS method they wish to support.
 See the  simple provider or the examples.
 It is possible to define providers which export a virtual filesystem, the Windows registry etc.